mobify/hijax/README.md

         console.log(this.name, 'Another listener.');
     });

-You can receive listeners on a given instance like so:
+You can remove listeners on a given instance like so:

     hijax.removeListener(<name>, <event>);